-Hint: you may need to stir in the spinach separated in 2 or 3 batches, depending on how large is the saucepan you are using.
+Hint: You may need to stir in the spinach separated in 2 or 3 batches, depending on how large the saucepan you are using is.
 Simply put a lid on, wait 1-2 minutes until slightly wilted, and continue adding the spinach.

 💡 If you feel like the water from the spinach isn't enough to prevent them from sticking, add 1-2 tablespoons of water at a time.

 Don't over-mix the chickpeas; they could become soggy and become a paste.
 You want the garbanzo beans to keep their texture.